Hauxton: Village life

 Hauxton had a 2011 population of 673 and has an organic food shop, a small convenience/grocery store and hair salon (both located on the ground floor of Mill View) and a church.
 The village had a sub-post office (housed in an annexe to a private house in High Street) and a small corner shop (known as "Arnold's") but these closed in the late 1980s and 1996 respectively.

 The corner shop's elderly proprietor, Meyrick Arnold, was one of Hauxton's most well-known and well-liked figures.
 He died in 1996 and is buried in the churchyard at Hauxton.
 Remarkably, his disused corner shop was left almost undisturbed for years afterwards, and a large jar filled with sweets was still displayed in the shop window as late as 2015.
 The former shop is now a private residence.

-In addition to the Ship and Chequers at Mill End (the latter of which closed between 1930 and 1960), Hauxton formerly had two public houses, The King's Head and The Leather Gaiters, which opened in the mid-19th century.
+In addition to The Ship and The Chequers at Mill End (the latter of which closed between 1930 and 1960), Hauxton formerly had two public houses, The King's Head and The Leather Gaiters, which opened in the mid-19th century.
 The King's Head closed before 1961, and The Leather Gaiters followed soon after.

 From the early 1970s until the building of Hauxton Meadows on the former Bayer CropScience site (see below), the village comprised four main roads: